rankutah/blog/sites/rank-utah/content/pricing.md

 - Business details synced to 100+ networks to boost local search rankings
 - Keyword research, strategy, & alignment with how your customers search
 - Ongoing support via phone, text, or email
-- Monthly performance and lead reports
+- Monthly report on calls, messages, and site activity

 This package does not include a business website.